-- 5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the GDP and FHP.
-This includes reclamation of recreational trails used during timber operations. - 5.2.2 The forest operator shall work with groups that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Operators shall restore designated recreational trails and their associated watercourse crossings that are affected by their operations.
-Alberta and the company shall explore opportunities to upgrading existing trails through normal timber operations. - 5.2.4 Once planting activity is complete, the company shall reclaim AOP roads (reclamation will not allow for future quad access even for the company).
-This may be waived where the company and Alberta ensure the trail system is sustainable. - 5.2.5 Alberta will provide the location of designated random camping areas to the company where recreational opportunities are limited.
-These shall be recognized in the FHP. - 5.2.6 As per the SLS FMP, the company shall meet with Alberta Tourism, Parks and Recreation and ASRD on an annual basis to review FHP submissions.
+- 5.2.1 Operational tactics that integrate (where reasonable) designated recreation infrastructure and tourism shall be described in the GDP and FHP.
+This may include reclamation/restoration of non-designated trails. - 5.2.2 The forest operator shall work with Alberta and local stakeholder groups to address concerns that have been identified.
+When requested, the company shall provide a summary of stakeholder contact. - 5.2.3 Operators shall restore designated trails and their associated watercourse crossings that are affected by their operations.
+Acceptable restoration involves bringing the site back to the condition it was in prior to industrial use. - 5.2.3.1 If the designated trails were approved for access under an AOP, then erosion control (11.3.3 and 11.3.4.5) and deactivation (11.3.4.6) methods will need to be considered. - 5.2.4 Alberta will provide the location of designated random camping areas (identified on approved PLUZ maps) to the company where recreational opportunities are limited.
+These shall be recognized in the FHP.

+5.2.5 As per the SLS FMP, the company shall meet with Alberta on an annual basis to review FHP submissions.
 This meeting will include a review of aesthetics, recreational values for the area and mitigation measures.